Participant information sheet

 What are the possible benefits of taking part?

-This research could help NHS planning or improve health care in the future, but there may be no direct benefit to you.
-If a new treatment or test were developed, there would not be a financial benefit to you.
+There may be no direct benefit to you.
+If a new treatment or test were developed, there would be no financial benefit to you.

 What are the possible disadvantages of taking part?